 Names of endangered dialects, where well-known, appear with the entry for the language to which the dialect in question belongs.
 For example, the Plains and Hills dialects of the Gta’ language are both represented on the page for the Gta’ language.

 In cases where it is not clear whether varieties constitute separate languages or are dialects of a single language, we have given the varieties their own entry in the Catalogue, but with indication of the range of differing opinion about the status.

-Most languages reported to have recently lost their last speakers probably are truly no longer spoken; nevertheless, it is possible that some unknown speakers may yet turn up.
+Most languages reported to have recently lost their last speakers probably are truly no longer spoken; nevertheless, it is possible that some unknown speakers may yet turn up, as has happened in some cases.
 For that reason we give these languages the benefit of the doubt.
-These languages are all included in the Catalogue of Endangered Languages, together with whatever is reported in sources about their status.
+The languages believed to have lost their last speaker in the last 50 years are all included in the Catalogue of Endangered Languages, together with whatever is reported in sources about their status.
 See table 1 of the document Silent Tongues for a list of these languages.